uber/kraken/docs/INTEGRATEWITHHARBOR.md

 Now we use Harbor for managing images and Kraken for distributing images, and it resolves the problem of distribution of huge number of images. there are thousands of images distributed everyday in our Qingzhou Platform.

 ## Notes
-It is important to limit the resouce quota of kraken-agent in k8s for it is deployed with containers of business.
+It is important to limit the resource quota of kraken-agent in k8s for it is deployed with containers of business.
 It will affect the containers of business if kraken-agent takes too much resource.

 There are two aspects for resource quota.
 One is the resource limit of k8s pod, the other one is the bandwidth.